Greystoke: The Legend of Tarzan, Lord of the Apes: Plot

 John, Lord Clayton, the heir to the 6th Earl of Greystoke, and his wife Alice are shipwrecked on the Congolese coast.
 John builds a home in the trees, and Alice gives birth to a son.
 She later grows ill from malaria and dies.
 While John is grieving her, the treehouse is visited by Mangani apes, one of whom, Silverbeard, kills him.
 Kala, a female ape carrying her dead infant, hears the cries of the human baby in his crib.
 She adopts the boy and raises him as a member of the clan as he grows up naked, wild, and free.

-At age one, the boy learns how to walk.
-At age five, he knows how to swing on vines and is still trying to fit in with his ape family.
-When a black panther attacks, he learns how to swim to evade it while another ape is killed.

-At age 12, the boy discovers the treehouse.
-He finds a wooden block, with pictures of a boy and a chimpanzee painted on it.
-Seeing himself in a mirror, the boy recognizes he is different from the rest of his ape family.
+At age twelve, the boy discovers the treehouse.
+He finds a wooden block painted with pictures of a boy and a chimpanzee.
+Seeing himself in a mirror, the boy recognizes that he is different from the rest of his ape family.
 He also discovers his father's hunting knife.
-The objects fascinate the boy, who takes them with him; but is ambushed by the ape Kerchak who savagely beats the boy before his ape mother and father arrive.
-The boy is nursed back to health and gets back at Kerchak by urinating on him, learning to outwit the stronger opponent rather than fight him directly.
+The objects fascinate the boy, who takes them with him.
 One day, his mother is killed by a native hunting party, and he kills one of them in a rage before they can kill him as well.

 Years later, Belgian explorer Phillippe d'Arnot is traveling with a band of British adventurers along the river.
-He is disgusted by Major Jack Downing who hunts animals for sport.
-A band of natives attack the party, killing everyone except Phillippe, who, injured, hides in the trees.
-The young man in a loin cloth finds Phillippe and nurses him back to health.
-D'Arnot discovers that the man is a natural mimic and teaches him to speak rudimentary English.
+A band of natives attacks the party, killing everyone except Phillippe.
+Injured, he hides in the trees.
+The young man in a loincloth finds Phillippe and nurses him back to health.
+D'Arnot discovers the man is a natural mimic and teaches him rudimentary English.
 After deducing who this man's father and mother are, d'Arnot calls him "Jean".
 John agrees to return to England with him and reunite with his human family.